mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

-## Stage 1 - Part 2: Copy MIMIC-IV Modules to Your Project on Google BigQuery
+## Sub-step 1 - Part 2: Copy MIMIC-IV Modules to Your Project on Google BigQuery

 You will need to ensure that the MIMIC data modules are correctly transferred to your Google BigQuery environment, enabling you to work with them directly in your project.
 To transfer the necessary MIMIC modules to your Google BigQuery project: